Variational theory of the tapered impedance transformer: The Optimal Lossless Impedance Transformer

 In Fig.~\ref{fig2}(a) we plot the absolute reflection response $|\rho^{(HP)}_1(\omega,N)|$ obtained from Eq.~(\ref{eq:rho1-N-hp-1}) as a function of the ratio of the input-signal frequency $\omega$ to the transformer characteristic frequency $\omega_c$, on a logarithmic scale, for design values $N=2$, $5$, $10$, $30$, and $100$.
 For comparison we also plot the absolute reflection response of the exponential, triangular, and Klopfenstein tapers that are described in Pozar.\cite{Pozar2012} Our example is constructed to match the example in the Pozar text as closely as possible.
 In particular, for the Klopfenstein-taper parameters, corresponding to a ripple of 2\%, we set $\Gamma_0=0.346574$, $\Gamma_m=0.02$, and $A=3.54468$.
 For the Klopfenstein characteristic impedance we used the formula given by Pozar,\cite{Pozar2012} viz.

 where $I_1(z)$ is a modified Bessel function of integer order.
-For the reflection response, we applied Eq~(\ref{eq:klopfenstein-Z}) to Eq.~(\ref{eq:diffeq}), solved for the reflection coefficient, then set $x=0$ to obtain the input-line reflection response.
-This result may be expressed as
+For the reflection response, we applied Eq~(\ref{eq:klopfenstein-Z}) to Eq.~(\ref{eq:diffeq}) and solved for the reflection coefficient, then set $x=0$ to obtain the input-line reflection response.
+The result may be expressed as

+where the last step follows from the Klopfenstein ansatz.\cite{Klopfenstein1956} Note that the Klopfenstein model is not optimal because the characteristic impedance $\mathcal{Z}^{(K)}(x)$ of Eq.~(\ref{eq:klopfenstein-Z}) does not satisfy all of the boundary conditions of Eq.~(\ref{eq:g-alternative}).
+Similarly, one can show that both the triangular and exponential models are not optimal because their respective characteristic impedances also do not satisfy Eq.~(\ref{eq:g-alternative}).